RayhanaAkterDev/crisis-vault/@coding_notes/How to commit.md

 - Use **present tense**: “add”, not “added” or “adds”
 - Keep it **short and meaningful**
-- Group changes under one commit per logical task (avoid “multi-topic” commits)
+- Group changes under one commit per logical task
+- Avoid mixing unrelated changes in one commit
 - Prefer clarity over creativity in professional repos

 ---